deannagelosi/plushpal/brian-bear.md

 # Brian Bear and Varied Data Sampling

-Brian Bear (a pseudonym for the child based on their stuffed animal's name) created gestures for their stuffed animal to respond to in a bedroom: _sleeping_, _playing board games_, and _dancing_.
-While recording samples of each of these gestures, the researcher noticed that Brian Bear performed each gesture differently.
+Brian Bear (a pseudonym for the child based on their stuffed animal's name) created gestures for their stuffed animal being in a bedroom: _sleep_, _play game_, and _dance_.
+While recording samples of each gesture, the researcher noticed that Brian Bear performed each gesture differently.
 When asked to explain their intentions, Brian Bear explained that they wanted a wider range of movements for the computer to recognize as one gesture.
-In the example of _sleeping_, this resulted in three different gesture samples: lying still, sleeping on one side, and rolling over.
+In the example of _sleep_, this resulted in three different gesture samples: lying still, sleeping on one side, and rolling over.

 ![sleeping gestures](/img/sleeping-gestures-1.svg){: width="700" }